 If a business has the authorised consignor authorisation, it can initiate T-transits in any place in Finland approved by Customs without having to present the goods to Customs.
 To be granted the authorised consignor authorisation, the business must have the comprehensive guarantee authorisation.

-Authorisation for the status of authorised consignor is applied for online in the Authorisation Service via the main page for Customs’ online services.
+Authorisations for the status of authorised consignor and amendments to valid authorisations are applied for online in the Authorisation and Decisions Service.

 If you are unable to log into the Authorisation Service, contact the Customs Information Service.